Does Alaska Law Protect My Constitutional Right to Possess a Gun?

 Will Hiring a Lawyer Help Me Decide If I Can Own a Gun in Alaska?

 Yes.
-A consultation with a skilled defense attorney might save you a lot of money, energy and time in prison.
-Keep in mind that a lawyer is your legal advocate and must give you sound advice rather than telling you whatever they think you want to hear to get you to hire them.
-If you have any further questions about this topic, feel free to call my office in at 907.262.9164 or send me an email personally at Eric@TrialGuy.com.
+A consultation with a skilled defense attorney might save you a lot of money, energy, and time in prison.
+Keep in mind that a criminal lawyer is your legal advocate and must give you sound advice rather than telling you whatever they think you want to hear to get you to hire them.
+If you have any further questions about this topic, feel free to call our criminal and medical malpractice lawyer in Anchorage at my office at 9072629164 or send me an email personally at [email protected]